 So, if you live in the Phoenix area, settle in and prepare yourself for a long, long, life.
 It's a healthy place to live, for a long time!

-Image above: 1918 article about the new St. Joseph's Hospital.
+Image above: 1918 article about the new St. Joseph's Hospital, which was on 4th Street and Polk, next to the old one.
 The new, new one was built in 1953.

 Posted by Brad Hall